 Katherine Sehr is a visual artist based in Buffalo, NY.
 She works primarily with line-based drawings to express small rhythmic movements visually on paper.
-She received her BFA in Painting from the University at Buffalo and her MFA in Printmaking from the School of the Art Institute of Chicago and her Art Education Certification from Buffalo State College.
+She received her BFA in Painting from the University at Buffalo, her MFA in Printmaking from the School of the Art Institute of Chicago and her Art Education Certification from Buffalo State College.

-Given her expansive works and keen sense of detail, Sehr’s drawings are labor intensive and require much time and patience.
+Given her expansive works and a keen sense of detail, Sehr’s drawings are labor-intensive and require much time and patience.
 For Sehr, this intensive process results in a strong connection to each of her pieces.
-Completing a work brings a sense of closure and satisfaction.
-Her use of a simple yet complex mark making style and meditative color palette comprised of jewel tones and earth tones give her work a calming quality.
+Completing work brings a sense of closure and satisfaction.
+Her use of a simple yet complex mark-making style and meditative color palette comprised of jewel tones and earth tones give her work a calming quality.

-She has exhibited in solo shows at the Nina Freudenheim Gallery, the Mount Beacon Fine Art Gallery and the Western New York Book Arts Center, all in Buffalo, NY.
-She has also been included in group shows at the Burchfield Penney Art Center, El Museo Gallery, Hallwalls, and the Western New York 2007, The Carnegie Arts Center, and Site: Brooklyn in New York City.
+She has exhibited in solo shows at the Nina Freudenheim Gallery and the Western New York Book Arts Center in Buffalo, NY.
+She has also been included in group shows at the Burchfield Penney Art Center, El Museo Gallery, Hallwalls, Art Miami, Beyond/In Western New York 2007, The Carnegie Arts Center, and Site: Brooklyn in New York City.

 Her work has been reviewed and featured in publications including The Public, The Buffalo News, Artvoice and Buffalo Spree.

-To see more of Katherine Sehr’s work, visit her website: https://katherinesehr.com/.
+To see more of Katherine Sehr’s work, visit her website: katherinesehr.com